Art As Social Inquiry combines art and advocacy as a way to engage audiences.

 I have often wondered why so many good people have such different and divisive opinions.
 ART AS SOCIAL INQUIRY asks the questions: Are we our opinions?
 Or are we something more?
 Then what?
 What is beyond the emotional charge of our opinions?
 And how do we get there?

 In ART AS SOCIAL INQUIRY I paint portraits of real people whose lives embody the social issues of the day, issues like immigration and access to healthcare.

 ASI aims to move opinions out of our heads into the real world.
-ASI challenges the viewers to direct their opinions at the real people depicted in the portraits — people with real stories about healthcare, war, immigration,etc. The experience of interacting with the portraits, and the stories of the subjects, invite viewers to understand how their opinions affect the lives of the people depicted in the portraits.
+ASI challenges the viewers to direct their opinions at the real people depicted in the portraits — people with real stories about healthcare, war, immigration,etc. The experience of interacting with the portraits, and the stories of the subjects, invite us to understand how our opinions affect the lives of the people depicted in the portraits.

 The portraits offer themselves up as recipients of uneasiness, justifications, political correctness and incorrectness, rationalizing, embarrassment, rage, sadness, compassion, hate, fear, hope, anxiety…whatever.
 The portraits will not yell back.
 But we can observe ourselves reacting to the faces and their stories, and perhaps reflect.
 Behind every social issue is a real person.

 Post your reactions/opinions/comments on the website.
 Comment anonymously if you wish.

 Forward this website to as many people as you wish.
 Participate in the solution.